The Voice Kids (Russian TV series) season 6: Live shows

-Week 1: Live Playoffs (April 19)
+Week 1: Live Extra round (April 19)

 Playoff results were voted on in real time.
 Nine artists sang live and six of them were eliminated by the end of the night.

 Three saved artists advanced to the Final.

 Week 2: Final (April 26)

 Second Final Round results were voted on in real time.
 Top 3 artists sang live and Mikella Abramova won the competition.
 However, the results have been cancelled due to external manipulation of votes.
 There was no winner to this season because of the manipulation.
 BBC reports: "Clearly this is just a TV show.
 But to some it reflects a wider, unpleasant reality: using money and status to sway a vote.
 People have shrugged that off for years in politics.
 But the idea that dirty practices tainted a children's talent contest has angered them.”

 While many fans stated that Mikella was a decent performer, the scale of her victory was distinctly fishy, especially with some believing her vocals to be shaky.
 Notably, her pop-star mum, Alsou, had called openly for support: she has more than two million Instagram followers.
 Additionally, reports of factory workers being paid to vote added to the sense of scandal.

+Valery Meladze stated the need to review the voting results.
+Aglaya Shilovskaya admitted that the result of the superfinal was unexpected for the presenters and the management of Channel One: "I can guarantee that this was not bought by Channel One.
+Channel One has absolutely nothing to do with this.
+It was a big surprise for everyone.".
+Dmitry Nagiev said: "If it turns out that there were at least some machinations, I am in favor of canceling the results of the final and making an honest final"..
+Later, Nagiyev announced his readiness to leave the show if the rules of television voting do not change.

+LOBODA's producer Natella Krapivina said that the "story" of the Voice is "over", and the singer herself posted photos of two other members of her team on Instagram, accompanying the pictures with a heart emoji.

+In the late afternoon of April 27, 2019, news agencies posted a comment by Konstantin Ernst, in which the CEO confirmed that the channel's management had encountered such a situation for the first time in the entire history of the project and an investigation would be conducted.
+The first step was the publication of the voting protocol on the website of Channel One.

+On April 28, 2019, it became known that Alla Pugacheva met with the finalists of the competition Erzhan Maxim, Nino Chesner, Robert Bagratyan and Anastasiya Ivanova, who presented them with her own awards, diplomas and cash prizes.
+LOBODA was also present at the meeting and distributed her prizes to the children.